marko-knoebl/slides/sections/python-data-science-0-overview/15-in-depth-anaconda-en.md

 Uses ~5GB of disk space

+## Conda

-includes _Conda_: environment and package manager (enables installation multiple versions of Python and Python packages)
+_Conda_: environment and package manager for Anaconda

+- pre-built binaries for many packages
+- environments: installation of different packages and different versions of packages for different projects

 ## Anaconda installation